I keep my eyes on the major concerts, festivals and other big events happening around Norway so you don’t have to!

 Oslo Medieval Festival

-Medieval experiences for people of all ages, with activities for children, market stalls selling crafts and food, and much more, at Akershus fortress.
+Medieval experiences for people of all ages, with activities for children, wandering jugglers, market stalls selling crafts and food, and much more.
+Held at Akershus Fortress.

 Mini Øya Festival

 The annual Miniøya festival for children and youth is held in Tøyenparken.
 Music is the main element of the festival, which also features art, dance and theatre.
 The main target group for Miniøya is children ages 4-12, but this is a family event, and everyone is welcome.

 The 50th anniversary of Nor-Shipping, where the maritime world will meet once again to discuss the future of the industry.
 Over 6,000 students will attend the Ocean Talent Camp as part of the event.